HeikkiLu/etch-a-sketch/README.md

 # Etch-a-sketch

-Etch a sketch.
+Unleash your true passion for drawing with this wonderful tool!

+![Picture of the site] (./misc/img.png)

+Live demo https://heikkilu.github.io/etch-a-sketch/

 Made as part of the odin project.

-Live demo https://heikkilu.github.io/etch-a-sketch/